christianfriedl/Mapitor/README.md

 Version 0.1.0

-(c) Copyright 2015 by Christian Friedl.
-Released under the GPL, v3.
+Copyright (c) 2015 by Christian Friedl.
+Released under the GPL, Version 3.
+See the COPYING file or visit https://www.gnu.org/licenses/gpl.html for details.

 **This is not a stable release.
 The software is in very early pre-alpha and will just create a random map with no load/save facility right now.**